 An autism diagnosis may come after what feels like a lengthy period of assessment and discussion with health professionals.
 Many children are not diagnosed until early schooling or later.
 Some adults are diagnosed in later life.

 Children with ASD can face challenges in communicating their feelings and needs.
 Parents, carers, teachers and others may similarly feel it is difficult to connect and make themselves understood.
-Montrose Speech Pathologists can provide significant assistance in developing language and communication skills including using Assistive Technology.
+Northcott Speech Pathologists can provide significant assistance in developing language and communication skills including using Assistive Technology.

 Communication and cognition differences with ASD children can lead to frustration and outbursts.
-Montrose therapists can support behaviour interventions to reduce or eliminate harmful behaviours or those that interfere with learning.
+Northcott therapists can support behaviour interventions to reduce or eliminate harmful behaviours or those that interfere with learning.
 Social work support can also assist.

 Understandably parents can feel challenged by a diagnosis.
 You may be unsure how to interact with your child, communicate and help manage their emotions.
-We understand this and Montrose therapists will work with your family to feel confident in interacting with your infant, engaging them with play and reading their cues.
+We understand this and Northcott therapists will work with your family to feel confident in interacting with your infant, engaging them with play and reading their cues.

-Montrose therapists are experienced in identifying sensory needs.
+Northcott therapists are experienced in identifying sensory needs.
 Some children need a lot of stimulation to be able to focus on a task, others can quickly become overwhelmed by stimulation.
 Getting this balance right is important especially in school or in the community.

 Early years support revolves around supporting the whole family, encouraging play, building connections to others, emotional regulation and developing language and communication skills.